BillyAyiera/Portfolio/README.md

 - This is a website that expalains almost everything about me and what I do.

+##Project setup instructions

+- Click on the links below to view the site and/or the website's source code.

 ## Link to live site on Github Pages

 - You can vist the site directly by clicking [HERE](https://billyayiera.github.io/Portfolio/)